 Finance and Administrative Assistant

-Bringing over 15 years of experience, Gloria joined the SSRL in 2012 as a Finance and Administrative Assistant.
-In her present role, Gloria handles all aspects of financial and administrative support to the SSRL, including maintaining office policies and procedures, scheduling lab usage, preparing financial reports, providing support to various committees and members of the SSRL team, and providing frontline customer service to faculty, staff, students and the general public.
+Gloria joined the SSRL in 2012 as the unit’s Finance and Administrative Assistant.
+In her present role, she handles all aspects of financial and administrative support to the SSRL.
+This support includes management of accounts payable and receivable, financial database review and input, preparation of financial reports, assisting with budgets, and the continued maintenance of office policies and procedures.
+During the early development of the SSRL, Gloria designed and implemented the current financial database tracking all SSRL project statistics and finances necessary to facilitate the unit’s operations.
+She acts as a liaison between the SSRL and a breadth of units, departments, colleges, and external researchers and stakeholders to ensure seamless administrative and technical operations with the SSRL.
+She also offers support to a number of SSRL governing committees, internal research units, and members of the SSRL team, and provides frontline service while flexibly adapting to the evolving needs of the unit and supporting the SSRL’s continued growth.
 Gloria previously worked in the Controller’s Office at the University of Saskatchewan and the Department of Pathology and the Department of Obstetrics, Gynecology & Reproductive Sciences at Royal University Hospital.
-She presently holds an Executive Administrative Assistant diploma from the Saskatoon Business College as well as a Business Administration Certificate from the University of Saskatchewan.
-Gloria has recently become an Adobe In-Design Layout Designer after completing classes at the university.
+She presently holds an Executive Administrative Assistant diploma (Hons) from the Saskatoon Business College as well as a Business Administration Certificate from the University of Saskatchewan.

-Community-Based Observation Laboratory & Video Therapy Analysis Laboratory
+Community-Based Observation Laboratory, Mixed Methods Research Laboratory & Video Therapy Analysis Laboratory

 Mixed Methods Research Manager and Specialist

-Marla is new to the SSRL, having joined the unit in 2016 as Assistant Research Manager.
-In that position, she provided assistance and support to the QRL and the SGAL.
-Now, she manages the day-to-day operations of the Video Therapy Analysis Laboratory (ViTAL) and the newly-announced Community-Based Observation Laboratory (COL).
-She brings seven years of research experience, including research design; qualitative and quantitative data collection and analysis; participant recruitment and coordination; project management; and report writing for community-based organizations and several University of Saskatchewan departments.
-Marla works to be a resource for projects involving mixed-methodologies.
-These support services include, but are not limited to, survey design and development, focus group moderation, quantitative and qualitative data analysis and interpretation, and interview services.
+Marla joined the SSRL in 2016.
+She manages the day-to-day operations of the Video Therapy Analysis Laboratory (ViTAL), the Community-Based Observation Laboratory (COL), and the Mixed Methods Research Laboratory (MMRL).
+She has 10 years of research experience, including research design; qualitative and quantitative data collection and analysis; participant recruitment and coordination; project management; and report writing for community-based organizations and several University of Saskatchewan departments.
+Marla works to be a resource for projects involving mixed methodologies.
+These support services include, but are not limited to, survey design and administration, interview guide design and development, focus group and interview moderation, quantitative and qualitative data analysis, and mixed interpretation.
 Marla graduated from the Johnson-Shoyama Graduate School of Public Policy with a Master's in Public Administration, and completed an Honors BA in Psychology from the University of Saskatchewan.
-She previously worked as a Research Study Coordinator at the Department of Physical Medicine and Rehabilitation (College of Medicine) and as a Research Assistant at the School of Public Health, and the Saskatoon Tribal Council.
+She previously worked as a Research Study Coordinator at the Department of Physical Medicine and Rehabilitation (College of Medicine), an independent consultant for Alliance Health, and as a Research Assistant at the School of Public Health and the Saskatoon Tribal Council.

 Experimental Research Manager and Specialist

 Brianna joined the SSRL in 2015 with six years of progressive research and management experience in the social sciences.
-In her current role, Brianna oversees the day-to-day operations of the Experimental Decision Laboratory (EDL) and the EEG Hyperscanning Laboratory (EHL).
+In her current role, Brianna oversees the day-to-day operations of the Experimental Decision Laboratory (EDL).
 She has established and maintained the SSRL Research Participant Group to facilitate in-lab data collection, while engaging students in research opportunities.
 Leveraging her background in psychology, Brianna supports the development and execution of experimental tasks and helps researchers ensure that best-practice research strategies are followed.
-She additionally provides a breadth of support, including administrative and project management support, programming support, and technical support to ensure the successful execution of experimental projects in the EDL and the EHL.
+She additionally provides a breadth of support, including administrative and project management support, programming support, and technical support to ensure the successful execution of experimental projects in the EDL.
 Prior to joining the SSRL, Brianna gained experience in the public and private sectors, and has worked most prominently as a laboratory manager in cognitive psychology.
-Brianna currently holds a BA (Hon) in Psychology from the University of Waterloo.
+Brianna currently holds a BA (Hons) in Psychology from the University of Waterloo.